-Election 2020: 58 days from election - political casualties pile up after Iain Lees-Galloway scandal
+Election 2020: Winston Peters, David Seymour, Jacinda Ardern and Judith Collins in heat of spotlight

 Ardern said this was the first time she had heard the allegations.

-Later, she said she deliberately refused to receive details, after she received the tip-off.
-Instead, Collins said she took the information directly to Ardern, who thanked her for passing it on.
+Later, Collins said she deliberately refused to receive details, after she received the tip-off.
+Instead, she said she took the information directly to Ardern, who thanked her for passing it on.

 Collins said she spoke to Ardern after question time on Tuesday afternoon.